Configure provisioned throughput capacity mode

 -

-You can forecast capacity requirements to optimize price.
+You can forecast capacity requirements.

 Read capacity units and write capacity units